 Practice implications

 Cahill [24] stated that changes to facilitate homecare should not reduce autonomy, independence, dignity, nor heighten changes to the self for people living with dementia.
 In practice, adaptations can involve trade-offs between these values and facilitating care that enables independence [25,26].
 Our findings illustrate the importance of minimising environmental changes and considering their potential impact carefully.
 We posit that care that is person-centred need also be home-centred, respecting the client’s home as an extension of self.
 Reconstruction of the private home into a place of work has been discussed with other long-term care recipients [27].
-We observed how homecare workers and the delivery of home care could blur boundaries between the client’s private space and the homecare worker’s workplace; for example where one homecare worker stored her bike in a client’s hallway whilst on holiday.
-This must be considered in the context of homecare, where homecare workers typically work in isolation and have no shared place of work [28](Leverton et al., submitted).
+We observed how homecare workers and the delivery of home care could blur boundaries between the client’s private space and the homecare worker’s workplace; for example, where one homecare worker stored her bike in a client’s hallway whilst on holiday.
+This must be considered in the context of homecare, where homecare workers typically work in isolation and have no shared place of work [28].

 Engaging clients living with dementia in roles and tasks associated with the self reaffirms their sense of self identity [29].
 Our observation of a client living with dementia challenging a homecare worker who infantilised her, highlights the client’s awareness or ‘continuity’ of self [30].
 NHS England’s Well Pathway for Dementia [31] and other national initiatives stress the importance of promoting independence for people living with dementia, and enabling meaningful care [32].
 We observed that the extent to which this was possible was limited by time-constraints and how providing people living with more severe dementia with meaningful choices was particularly challenging.

 Rønning [33] described the need to find a balance between independence, dependence and interdependence.
 Interdependence, its intricacies and complexities, was evident in our observations.
 Where it is possible for homecare workers to establish a relationship of interdependence with clients with dementia and their family carers as a team, there may be associated benefits such as prolonged functional abilities, decision-making and acknowledgement of important social relationships [13,34-37].
-Participants highlighted the importance that relationships were negotiated in a way that enabled the client’s voice to be heard; our observations illustrated some of the frustrations experienced when the, at times, delicate support network that supported this interdependence was stressed or unbalanced.
+Participants highlighted the importance of relationships being negotiated in a way that enabled the client’s voice to be heard; our observations illustrated some of the frustrations experienced when the, at times, delicate support network that supported this interdependence was stressed or unbalanced.
 Scales and colleagues [38] argued that empowerment of care staff to provide flexible, person-centred care requires wider-level practice change beyond the current power constructs that influence dementia care.
 Many homecare workers know their clients living with dementia very well, and they may be in a unique position to advocate.
 Yet, in our observations, homecare workers often felt unable to do so.
 Powerlessness of care staff has been explored in residential settings, whereby organisational rules and demands often take precedence over person-centred care, resulting in some staff breaking rules in order to promote individualised care for residents [39,40,38].
 Our findings extend this to show the vulnerability of homecare workers’ position and limited power within the structure of homecare (see also Manthorpe et al. [41]).
-[42,38,43]
+Professionalisation of the workforce is a potential, yet widely debated solution to improve societal and professional status of the homecare workforce [42,38,43].

 Strengths and limitations